 Sleep apnea is a common sleep disorder, and can have a serious impact on your overall health and well-being if not treated.
 While many cases of sleep apnea can be treated through the use of oral appliances or CPAP devices, more severe cases may require surgical treatment.
 If you have been diagnosed with severe sleep apnea, Dr. David McAninch and Dr. Robert Kiken can provide you with a surgical treatment to help you breathe more easily while you sleep, and improve your health.
-To schedule a consultation with our oral surgeons, and to learn more about surgical sleep apnea treatment in Lompoc and Santa Barbara, California, please call our office today.
+To schedule a consultation with our oral surgeons, and to learn more about surgical sleep apnea treatment in Santa Barbara, California, please call our office today.

 Sleep apnea occurs when your airways are blocked, usually by the tongue rolling back in the throat or by collapsed tissues in the airway.
 When untreated, sleep apnea can exacerbate other serious health conditions, including heart disease, high blood pressure, and liver problems.
 Common symptoms of sleep apnea include: